 Stop Being the Lowest Common Denominator

 So how should they do it differently?
 What should you do when marketing manufacturing companies?
-First on the agenda is to get out of their own way and stop playing the game of lowest common denominator.
+First on the agenda is to get out of your own way and stop playing the game of lowest common denominator.
 We know from experience that brand preference is an emotional conduit.
 It arises without the cogent knowledge of the end user.
-It is not a cognitive choice, even though they will rationalize why they purchased the clips.
-The rational reason is an afterthought not a purchase driver.
+It is not a cognitive choice, even though consumers will rationalize why they purchased the clips.
+The rational reason is an afterthought, not a purchase driver.

 A winning paper clip brand is not about paper clips.
 It is all about the purchaser.
-As consumers (and businesses) seek to reaffirm their own sense of identity, they naturally prefer products that, in their own minds-eye, seem to be targeted at people or businesses like themselves.
+As consumers (and businesses) seek to reaffirm their own sense of identity, they naturally prefer products that, in their own minds-eye, targets people or businesses like themselves.